Edisto Beach in South Carolina

 Bay Creek Park

-3706 Dock Site Rd.
 This park is owned by the Town of Edisto Beach and is an excellent place to try your hand at fishing or crabbing off the dock.
-There are open areas for a family picnic or a romantic get together with a spectacular view of the marsh surrounding Big Bay Creek.
-There is an intreperative center there and on Wednesdays, they have an arts and crafts and farmers market, weather.
+There are open areas for a family picnic or a romantic walk with a spectacular view of the marsh surrounding Big Bay Creek.
+There is an intreperative center there and on Wednesdays, they have an Arts and Crafts and Farmers Market, weather permitting.
 Bay Creek Park is also a great venue for different festivals during the year.
-For more information on the park, visit www.TownofEdistoBeach.com or www.EdistoChamber.com.

 Botany Bay Plantation